allegro/marathon-consul/README.md

 configured in your marathon-consul installation if you did customize it.

 If you have multiple datacenters you should migrate each one separately.

+## Known limitations

+The following section describes known limitations in `marathon-consul`.

+* In Marathon when a deployment changing the application's service name (by changing its `labels`) is being stopped, it changes app's configuration anyway.
+  This means we loose the link between the app and the services registered with the old name in Consul.
+  Later on, if another deployment takes place, new services are registered with a new name, the old ones are not being deregistered though.
+  A scheduled sync is required to wipe them out.

 ## License